Minnesota drug crime defense

 - Identity of the substance

 - Location and proximity

-As a result, the prosecution has the burden of showing evidence to prove these factors.
-Therefore a drug defense attorney can defend cases on one or more of them.
+And so, the prosecution has the burden of showing evidence to prove each factor, or element.
+Therefore a drug defense attorney can defend cases on one, or more of these “elements.”

-Before trial: Some defenses can result in a complete win for the defense before trial.
-Other defenses approaches may succeed in eliminating evidence or improving the opportunities for winning a jury trial.
-These types of defense are raised by your drug defense attorney in pretrial motions before a judge at a Contested Omnibus Hearing.
+Before trial: Some defenses can result in a complete defense win, before the trial.
+But other defenses may succeed in eliminating evidence or improving the opportunities for winning a jury trial.
+And your drug defense attorney can raise these defenses in pretrial motions at a Contested Omnibus Hearing.

 Trial defenses: Defenses at trial provide the jury an opportunity to acquit the accused of one or more charges.

 Sentencing defenses: And some defenses apply to sentencing rather than criminal liability.

 Pretrial motions to suppress illegal evidence are ways to take illegal evidence away from the State.

 So your drug defense attorney will consider pretrial motions to suppress statements and confessions: